DBSE-teaching/isee2019-CodeSlayers/docs/_posts/2019-04-15-Team-presentation.md

 <b><i>Hariharasudhan Gunasekaran</i></b>

-To gain knowledge on the cycle of software development and acquire hands-on knowledge in android development.
-Also to sharpen my coding skill and improve communication and team work skills
+I have taken this course to gain knowledge on the cycle of software development.
+Though having three years experience in IT I believe this course will help me strenghen my basics and understand every nook and corner in software development.
+Also learning through hands-on knowledge in android development would be good addition to my skillset and sharpen my coding experience.

 <b><i>Prathap Dhanasekaran</i></b>

   Being a student money control is very essential to spend on valuable